 In the official documents of the ACO, most campsites are described as "Lay By", which is a poor babelfish-style translation of the word "Aire" - a rest stop or campsite without permanent facilities - usually a field(s) with portable toilets / showers.
-Pitches are marked on almost all campsites now, the campsites Houx, Houx Annexe, Maison Blanche, Bleu Nord and Karting Nord have numbered pitches.
-On most other sites you can arrive and choose any place you want, or are allocated to a pitch by the security personnel.
-The current rule is that you need one ticket for each vehicle regardless of how many people/tents are in it.
-There is also a rule that your space is limited to 35 m2 including the place for your vehicle, e.g. 5x7 meters.
+The current regulation is that you need one ticket for each vehicle regardless of how many people/tents are in it.
+There is also a rule that your space is limited to 35 m2 including the place for your vehicle, e.g. 5x7 meters, this is being increasingly enforced, with guides leading you to a pitch and staking it out depending on the number of passes you have bought.
+Like most things at Le Mans this becomes less controlled as the week wears on, but if you want to be sure you and your mates will have enough room, you need to book sufficent pitches.
+Rumours are, that all pitches will be numbered sometime in the future.

 Campsite tickets: These should be booked well in advance; please have a look at the chapter "Tickets" in this guide for the booking procedure.
-Campsite ticket prices in 2011 are in the range from 32 € to 260 €, depending on location, facilities and services offered.
-The campsite tickets are officially valid during race week from Monday 9:00 am to Sunday evening, but many people stay until Monday morning - or have to stay, depending on their alcohol level after the race!
+Campsite ticket prices in 2012 are in the range from 32 € to 267 €, depending on location, facilities and services offered.
+The campsite tickets are officially valid during race week from (2012)Sunday 10th 9:00 am to Sunday evening 17th for most sites, but Arnage and Mulsanne sites do not open until the Wednesday.
+Many people stay until Monday morning - or have to stay, depending on their alcohol level after the race!